arcanecode/sql-server-mobile-report-publisher/Dashboards/Basic_Sales_Dashboard/02-Adding_Data.md

 ![All Datasets](./../images/add-data-all.png)

-You are now ready to move onto the next section, linking the report components to the data.
+You are now ready to move onto the next section, linking the report components to the data, in [03-Adding_Data.md](03-Adding_Data.md).